tocalabs/toca-docs/src/book/error_handling.md

 ### Capturing the error
 When there is an error, it can be useful to capture information about the state the automation was in when the error took place.
 Helpfully, Toca provides a few ways to do this:
+TODO!

 ## Recoverable errors

 ### Actions

 If we deem an error to not require that its entire activity/workflow terminates, we can set the "Fail on error" boolean of an action to False (this defaults to True).
-The next action can use the $$LastActionStatus$$ action result to respond to the error.
+The next action can use the :datachip-action[LastActionStatus]{type="Text"} action result to respond to the error.

 ### Activities